bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />

 We can do that and then we can do the fade to again for the last one.
-We\'re going to use this link **fadeTo**.
-When you click the fadeTo, it\'s going to fade to one.
+We&apos;re going to use this link **fadeTo**.
+When you click the fadeTo, it&apos;s going to fade to one.
 The opacity is a number between 0 and 1, 0 is completely transparent, 1 is completely opaque.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 182.
 (108) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->